Case Manager, Community Health Engagement (CHE)

 Department Name: Health Sciences & Human Servcs

 This a part-time, 29-hour per week position.
-This position is dependent upon grant funds, which expires on June 30, 2021.
-In the interim, there will be multiple concerted efforts to seek additional funding.
+This position is dependent upon grant funds.

 The case manager's primary function is to will work with the individual to attain agreed-upon goals that will lead to improved living conditions and stable housing.